 • Minimum 5 years as a cook/chef in a supervisor capacity (exec. or head chef, sous-chef, chef de partie, kitchen manager).

 • Has completed trade certification as an Inter-Provincial Journeyman Cook; OR has attained Canadian or International, Associate or Bachelor’s Degree in food service management, culinary art sciences or hotel management domains OR a minimum of 8 years practical supervisory positions.

 • Provide signed employer letterheads outlining positions served in the past 5 years of employment

-• Provide copy of current Food Safe Handlers certification
+• Provide a copy of current Food Safe Handlers certification

-• Provide detailed resume outlining a minimum of 5 years’ industry work experience.
+• Provide a detailed resume outlining a minimum of 5 years of industry work experience.